redirectionio/ansible-libapache2-mod-redirectionio/README.md

 # Ansible redirectionio-apache_module role

+redirection.io is a Web traffic redirection manager.
+It provides a collection of tools for website administrators, SEO agencies and developers, which help analyze HTTP errors, setup HTTP redirections and monitor the traffic efficiently.

 This role installs the [redirection.io](https://redirection.io/) Apache2 module.
 It supports Debian and RHEL-based Linux distributions.

 Once installed, the [redirection.io](https://redirection.io/) Apache2 module might be used in Apache Virtualhosts, as